 So, if you frequently enjoy pasta dishes, you will have to be more mindful of your serving sizes.
 You should also pay closer attention to the sauces and seasonings that often come with them.

 You shouldn’t have more than two servings per meal (half a cup of cooked pasta equals one serving of grains).
 And when you can, try to choose whole grain pastas served with lots of with vegetables, to feel more satiated and to get more fiber in your diet.

 Craving more comforting pasta dishes?
-Here are some of my favorites on the blog:
+Here are some of my favorites:

 For this Chicken Alfredo Pasta Bake Recipe, I recommend: